Table of Contents[Hide][Show]

 When creating a story, you have the option of linking to an IGTV video regardless of the number of followers you have.

-This means that if you have a link you would like to share, all you need to do is create a short video with a Call-to-Action (CTA) to click on the title (so that your video description appears) and then to tap on the link (which is then in your video description).
+This means that if you have a link you would like to share (even a YouTube link), all you need to do is create a short video with a Call-to-Action (CTA) to click on the title (so that your video description appears) and then to tap on the link (which is then in your video description).

 You have plenty of options here.
 One way would be, if you do a lot of talking yourself on camera, you can create a video a little bit longer than 1 minute to get viewers excited to click.
 Another very simple way is to use Canva and just create a simple CTA pointing to the top left corner to get the link and then animate your Canva design so that it reaches the 1-minute mark and export it as a video.